 The sacraments are pivotal and meaningful events in a person’s journey of faith.
 Preparing and celebrating the sacraments deepen the faith of children and youth, and of the families, those involved in preparing them—including the sponsors—the Catholic school community and all Christ’s faithful in a given territory (parish).
-For more information on sacramental preparation, please visit the Catholic Archdiocese of Edmonton website.
+For more information on sacramental preparation, please see our Parishes.

 Many children in Catholic schools are already baptized.
 Their initiation into Catholic life continues with their family, parish, and school preparing them to receive the sacraments.
 They will continue their journey of initiation in the parish with their peers.